vsummet/cms230notes/chap05.md

 | . . .	| . . . | . . .|	. . . |
 | 1E   rs	| 3E   > |	5E   ^ |	7E   ~ |
 | 1F   us |	3F   ?	| 5F   _	|7F   del |

-The chart shows some patterns used in ASCII to represent characters.
-(See the appendix for a complete chart.)
-The first printable character is SP (space) and corresponds to the bit pattern 0010 0000.

 Space is a character, just like any other.
 Although not visible in the shortened chart, the upper case alphabetical characters appear in order A,B,C, ..., X, Y, Z with no gaps.
 There is a gap between upper case and lower case letters.
 The lower-case characters also appear in order a,b,c,...x, y, z.